MJKWoolnough/limage/xcf/README.md

 }
 ```

+CompressedPalettedAlpha is an image.Image for which the data remains in a
+compressed form until read.

 #### func (*CompressedPalettedAlpha) At

 ```go
 func (c *CompressedPalettedAlpha) At(x, y int) color.Color
 ```
+At returns colour at the specified coords

 #### func (*CompressedPalettedAlpha) Bounds

 ```go
 func (c *CompressedPalettedAlpha) Bounds() image.Rectangle
 ```
+Bounds returns a Rect containg the boundary data for the image

 #### func (*CompressedPalettedAlpha) ColorModel

 ```go
 func (c *CompressedPalettedAlpha) ColorModel() color.Model
 ```
+ColorModel returns the Pallette of the image

 #### type CompressedRGB